Family holiday in Sri Lanka

 Description of Family holiday in Sri Lanka

 Introduce the kids to the Indian subcontinent and an authentic travel experience with this family holiday in Sri Lanka.
 This 12 day break is a well balanced and well paced mix of sightseeing, activities and free time.
-Explore the cave temples of Dambulla, climb to the top of the Lion Rock fortress in Sigiriya to admire the magnificent views and try your hand at tea picking the lush plantations around Bandarawela.
+Explore the cave temples of Dambulla, climb to the top of the Lion Rock fortress in Sigiriya to admire the magnificent views and tour the tea plantations around Bandarawela.
 In Kandy, visit the sacred Temple of the Tooth before enjoying dinner and a dance lesson in the home of a local family.
 Meet some of Sri Lanka’s abundant wildlife, too, on safari in Udawalawe National Park, home to monkeys and leopards, then meet infant elephants at a local rescue centre.
 Finally, wrap up your holiday with some chill out time on the beautiful beaches of Mirissa.

 Check dates, prices & availability